-Submit pictures and information about the cleanup success to your local paper, newsletters, city websites, etc. Sharing this information recognizes the hard work of the volunteers and educates the entire community about preventing water pollution (pages 27-28).
+Share pictures and information about the cleanup success on your social media and send to your local paper, newsletters, city websites, etc. Sharing this information recognizes the hard work of the volunteers and educates the entire community about preventing water pollu-tion (pages 27-28).

 STEP 12.
-Schedule an Annual Clean-Up for Water Quality
+Schedule an annual Clean-Up for Water Quality